bazel-contrib/rules_nodejs/docs/TypeScript.md

 When using a non-sandboxed spawn strategy (which is the default on Windows), you may observe these problems which require workarounds:

-1) Bazel deletes outputs from the previous execution before running <code>tsc</code>.
+1) Bazel deletes outputs from the previous execution before running `tsc`.
-   This causes a problem with TypeScript's incremental mode: if the <code>.tsbuildinfo</code> file is not known to be an output of the rule, then Bazel will leave it in the output directory, and when <code>tsc</code> runs, it may see that the outputs written by the prior invocation are up-to-date and skip the emit of these files.
+   This causes a problem with TypeScript's incremental mode: if the `.tsbuildinfo` file is not known to be an output of the rule, then Bazel will leave it in the output directory, and when `tsc` runs, it may see that the outputs written by the prior invocation are up-to-date and skip the emit of these files.
 This will cause Bazel to intermittently fail with an error that some outputs were not written.
-   This is why we depend on <code>composite</code> and/or <code>incremental</code> attributes to be provided, so we can tell Bazel to expect a <code>.tsbuildinfo</code> output to ensure it is deleted before a subsequent compilation.
+   This is why we depend on `composite` and/or `incremental` attributes to be provided, so we can tell Bazel to expect a `.tsbuildinfo` output to ensure it is deleted before a subsequent compilation.
-   At present, we don't do anything useful with the <code>.tsbuildinfo</code> output, and this rule does not actually have incremental behavior.
+   At present, we don't do anything useful with the `.tsbuildinfo` output, and this rule does not actually have incremental behavior.
 Deleting the file is actually counter-productive in terms of TypeScript compile performance.
    Follow https://github.com/bazelbuild/rules_nodejs/issues/1726

 2) When using Project References, TypeScript will expect to verify that the outputs of referenced projects are up-to-date with respect to their inputs.
-   (This is true even without using the <code>--build</code> option).
+   (This is true even without using the `--build` option).
-   When using a non-sandboxed spawn strategy, <code>tsc</code> can read the sources from other <code>ts_project</code>
-   rules in your project, and will expect that the <code>tsconfig.json</code> file for those references will indicate where the outputs were written.
-However the <code>outDir</code> is determined by this Bazel rule so it cannot be known from reading the <code>tsconfig.json</code> file.
+   When using a non-sandboxed spawn strategy, `tsc` can read the sources from other `ts_project` rules in your project, and will expect that the `tsconfig.json` file for those references will indicate where the outputs were written.
+However the `outDir` is determined by this Bazel rule so it cannot be known from reading the `tsconfig.json` file.
-   This problem is manifested as a TypeScript diagnostic like
-   <code>error TS6305: Output file '/path/to/execroot/a.d.ts' has not been built from source file '/path/to/execroot/a.ts'.</code>
-   As a workaround, you can give the Windows "fastbuild" output directory as the <code>outDir</code> in your tsconfig file.
+   This problem is manifested as a TypeScript diagnostic like `error TS6305: Output file '/path/to/execroot/a.d.ts' has not been built from source file '/path/to/execroot/a.ts'.` As a workaround, you can give the Windows "fastbuild" output directory as the `outDir` in your tsconfig file.
    On other platforms, the value isn't read so it does no harm.
    See https://github.com/bazelbuild/rules_nodejs/tree/stable/packages/typescript/test/ts_project as an example.
    We hope this will be fixed in a future release of TypeScript;